Valid plane trees: Combinatorial models for RNA secondary structures with Watson-Crick base pairs: Number of Valid Plane Trees: the Size of

+We can bound the $k$ for which $N(n,m,k)$ is nonzero and can describe $N(n,m,k)$ in the boundary cases.
+We have the following initial observations, which are generalizations of observations made by Kemp, Mahlburg, Rattan, and Smyth \cite[Proposition 1.7]{KMRS}. \begin{remark} A sequence obtains the maximum number of valid plane trees in the following circumstances: \begin{itemize} \item A primary sequence $P$ of length $2n$ has at most $C_n$ valid plane trees, where $C_n$ is the $n^{th}$ Catalan number. \item A primary sequence $P$ has exactly $C_n$ valid plane trees if and only if $P$ is of the form $B \overline{B} B \overline{B}...B \overline{B}$. \item Using an alphabet of size $2m$ there are $2m$ such sequences, namely $|N(n,m, C_n)|=2m$. \end{itemize} \end{remark}

-In fact if a sequence in $\mathcal{P}(n,m)$ has more than $C_{n-1}$ valid plane trees, then all $C_n$ possible plane trees must be valid.
+If a sequence in $\mathcal{P}(n,m)$ has more than $C_{n-1}$ valid plane trees, then all $C_n$ possible plane trees must be valid.
 In other words $R(n,m)$ has a large gap between its largest element $C_n$ and its second largest $C_{n-1}$.

-\begin{proposition} {proposition: nothing between C_n and C_{n-1}} If $k$ is an integer satisfying $C_{n-1}<k<C_n$ then $k \not \in R(n,m)$. \end{proposition} \begin{proof} We show that if $P\in \mathcal{P}(n,m)$ has fewer than $C_n$ valid plane trees then it has at most $C_{n-1}$ valid plane trees.
-Let $P=p_1p_2\cdots p_{2n}$ be a valid sequence and suppose that there is some plane tree that is {\it not} $P$-valid.
-Define the following function on valid sequences:

-The maximum $n_{odd}$ must be strictly less than $n$ because at least one plane tree is not $P$-valid.
+Our argument uses the recurrence relation for Catalan numbers on a sequence that is not $(B\overline{B})^n$.

+\begin{proposition} {proposition: nothing between C_n and C_{n-1}} Fix $k >0$.
+If a sequence $P$ of length $2n$ has $k$ valid plane trees and $k\neq C_n$ then $k$ is at most $C_{n-1}$. \end{proposition}